-The on-ramp classes are by appointment only and are typically scheduled on Mondays and Wednesdays at 6:30PM during the first 2 weeks of each month.
+The three on-ramp classes are by appointment only.
 Please contact Mile High CrossFit to schedule your on-ramp classes.
 If you can not make one of the times we offer, please let us know ahead of time.

 Some things to make your On-Ramp Program successful:

 - If you have any injuries or limitations please communicate them to the CrossFit Coach in advance of the class so we may adjust and modify accordingly

 - Come prepared to learn a lot, work hard and have some fun.

 - Bring work out clothes, water and even a snack for after your workout